chs-59/HuMo-gen-Server/README.md

 - Player **plyr.io reintegrated to lightroom gallery** for mp4 and webm.
 (HGO:
 Player not used, playback depends on browser capabilities)
 - Player plyr.io **completely localized** (no links to CDN)
+- Privacy protection can be set to **Stealth Mode** to remove protected persons completely from all output in front end.
+(HGO: only anonymization possible)
+- Specified branches of the tree can be defined to be viewed without privacy protection.
+This front end feature is set up by user.
+- Enhanced **search for geodata** with OpenStreetMap in back end.
+(HMO: feature is broken and a lot of JS-code missing)

 ## Removed or cleanup
 - Global option to _enable automatic thumbnail generation_ removed.
 Reason: Thumbnail